royalapplications/docs/src/products/scripting/objects/connections/royalproxmoxconnection.md

 ### CredentialName
 Type: `string`, Default Value: `Empty String`
 Assign a credential object to this object by specifying the credential object's name.
+### CredentialOmitDomain
+Type: `bool`, Default Value: `false`
+Whether or not to omit the domain portion of the username.
 ### CredentialPassphrase
 Type: `string`, Default Value: `Empty String`
 Assign a key file passphrase to the object.